 Harvey Dent's predecessor as Gotham City's District Attorney and Rachel's boss.
 Though honest, he's aware that the corruption of the city prevents him from successfully going against mob bosses like Falcone.

-- Dogged Nice Guy: Implied to have been in a relationship with her, and that Rachel's the one who broke it off.
+- Dogged Nice Guy: Implied to have been in a relationship with Rachel, and that she's the one who broke it off.

 - In the Back: He's downed by two shots to the back.